 Vacation and Statutory Holiday Pay shall be calculated at twelve percent (12%) of gross.

 PI.130 Health and Welfare, and Pension Plan Funds

-Contributions shall be made to the Piledrivers, Bridge, Dock and Wharf Buildings Health, Welfare and Pension Plans per hour; excluding those covered by the Divers Agreement.
+Contributions shall be made to the Piledrivers, Bridge, Dock and Wharf Buildings Health, Welfare and Pension Plans as shown in Schedule C - Wage Schedule per hour.